 Is wellness good for the target audience?

 There has recently been a lot of buzz around “workplace wellness” in the HR industry—and for a very good reason.
-Well-being is necessary for positive existence.
+Well-being is necessary for a positive existence.
 The core of every good wellness program is behavioural change, which means having a positive impact on the audience.

 How does it affect the audience?

-A new wave of ways to sell wellness is becoming a big business.
-The negative health impacts of environmental degradation and effects of global warming have become more important and are now reflected in many corporate wellness activities.
+A new wave of ways to sell wellness is becoming big business.
+The negative health impacts of environmental degradation and the effects of global warming have become more important and are now reflected in many corporate wellness activities.

 Wellness areas you can provide at events

 In order to transfer the benefits of a wellness program to your events, you’ll want to concentrate on four major areas: food, breaks and sessions, setting, and event culture.
 This will guarantee that you implement a good wellness approach during events.